 In any case, the duration of the Blue Card is always at the discretion of the authorities.

-3. Requirements to apply for the Blue Card in Italy
+Requirements to apply for the Italian Blue Card

 The foreign worker must possess a certificate of successful completion of a higher education course.
 The higher education course must be of at least 3 years (i.e. a bachelor’s degree).
 The worker must also possess the professional qualification, in line with levels 1, 2 and 3 of the ISTAT classification of CP professions 2011.